2001aya2001alaa/CleanData/README.md

-Simple Data Cleaning Project at a simple dataset
+Simple Data Cleaning Project at a simple dataset on Excel

 The Process of cleaning: - Correct the rating
                          - Correct the address(Handle blanks)